 Diabetes Education Program provides the tools and skills needed to support people living with diabetes so that they can lead a more full and healthy life.
-In both group settings and one-on-one councelling, individuals learn self management skills from a team of health care professionals.
-To find a diabetes education centre near you, please click here
+In both group settings and one-on-one, individuals learn self management skills from a team of health care professionals.
+To find a diabetes education centre near you, please click here.

 - Diabetes: Fact Sheets Diabetes information is available in easy to read fact sheets, organized into helpful topics.
 Fact sheets are available in English, French, Chinese Simplified, Chinese Traditional, Cree, Hindi, Ojibway, Ojicree, Polish, Portuguese and Spanish.
 Click here to select a topic.

-- The Southern Ontario Aboriginal Diabetes Initiative (SOADI) is funded by the Ontario Ministry of Health and Long Term Care for the development, and enhancement of programs and services focusing on the education, prevention, and management of diabetes in Aboriginal communities, both on and off-reserve.
+- The Southern Ontario Aboriginal Diabetes Initiative (SOADI) is funded by the ministry for the development, and enhancement of programs and services focusing on the education, prevention, and management of diabetes in Aboriginal communities, both on and off-reserve.
 For more information about SOADI and services provided please visit: https://www.soadi .ca/

 - Diabetes and You – Tool Kit

 The information provided in the short videos and fact sheets below will help people living with diabetes understand diabetes and the steps they can take to manage it.
 They will learn about the importance of including exercise in their daily routine; the role of healthy eating - from portion control to dietary balance; how to deal with their blood glucose, medications and stress; and much more.
 For additional information please go to: http://www.health.gov.on.ca/en/public/programs/diabetes/video/